Extraordinary Medicine For Extraordinary Patients

 These molds reproduce by producing large numbers of small spores which may contain a single nucleus or multi-nucleus.
-Mold spores can be asexual (the product of mitosis) and asexual (the product of meiosis) or both and they can produce mycotoxins.
+Mold spores can be asexual (the product of mitosis) and sexual (the product of meiosis) or both and they can produce mycotoxins.
 This information may seem irrelevant for you now but can be extremely important information later for much unexplainable illness for environmentally sensitive patients and physicians taking care of them.

 The 2016 International Summit on Mycotoxin Treatments Conference was held in Dallas, Texas.
 The conference covered a broad spectrum of mycotoxin related illnesses and treatment plans.
 I was there to refresh my knowledge of mycotoxin related human illnesses.
 Among many outstanding speakers at the Mycotoxin Treatments Conference, Doug Kaufmann’s lecture on the “Role of Fungal Mycotoxins in Cancer” was outstanding, most direct, get to the point, and relevant lecture for why we are getting sick.
 He wrote many books on fungus